zueai/create-mcp/README.md

 bun create mcp
 ```

-You can also pass a name to the server: `bun create mcp <server-name>`.
+You can also pass a name directly to the command: `bun create mcp <server-name>`.

 ## What this CLI does